 The final review report should be sent to the AO of the PE and to other relevant officials, including the Auditor General.
 It may be published on the SPPA’s website if agreed by the parties concerned, provided that any confidential or other sensitive information is redacted.

 The review report should include an action plan that has been agreed with the AO of the PE for addressing any weaknesses in procurement performance that the review had revealed.
 There should also be an agreed timetable for putting these remedies into effect.
-These commitments should be follow-up at the appointed time to ascertain whether the remedies have been implemented and whether there are any remaining weaknesses and further measures needed to eliminate them.
+These commitments should be followed up at the appointed time to ascertain whether the remedies have been implemented and whether there are any remaining weaknesses and further measures needed to eliminate them.

 Ethical standards and discipline